 High Protein Breakfast – Gluten Free Turkey, Egg, and Broccoli Muffins

 This recipe is from fitsugar.com.
-I didn’t specifically look for gluten free anything, but it’s a nice bonus for those who may need to avoid gluten since none of the other recipes listed are gluten free.
-Frankly, I don’t think the lack of flour will make these muffins any less delicious.
+I didn’t specifically look for gluten free anything, but it is a nice bonus for those who may need to avoid gluten since none of the other recipes I listed are gluten free.
+Frankly, I don’t think the lack of white flour will make these muffins any less delicious.

 5 High Protein Breakfast Ingredients

-Just in case you feel like getting creative in the kitchen, here’s a list of 5 high protein ingredients you can use in your own dishes to get in some more protein.
-They’re not a secret and they’re not exotic, but maybe you forgot about them and haven’t been using them.
+Just in case you feel like getting all creative in the kitchen, here is a list of 5 high-protein ingredients you can use in your own dishes to get in some more protein.
+They’re not big secrets and they’re not exotic, but maybe you forgot about them and haven’t been using them.

 - Greek Yogurt – 170 grams serving (unflavored) has 100 calories and 17 grams of protein.
 Greek yogurt can be used to make dips, dressings, and sauces.
 It can be used in shakes and smoothies, can be eaten as is like any other yogurt, and can even be used as an ingredient for baked foods.
 Greek yogurt is very versatile.